-Deliverable / Form Description Final Presentation The student summarizes their overall internship activities and Final Report in a 15- to 20-minute presentation to their peers at the end of the internship.
-The presentation must cover the same details in the Final Report.
-See Course Phases/Schedule section below for the timeline.
+Deliverable / Form Description Final Presentation The student summarizes their overall internship activities in a 10- to 20- minute presentation to their peers at the end of the internship.
+The presentation must cover the following details: Details about the host organization Tasks performed Progress made in developing the professional competencies Lessons learned/Conclusion See Course Phases / Schedule section below for the timeline.
 The Course Instructor will schedule all final presentations.
-Final Presentation Peer Feedback The student must submit feedback for each of their peers' final presentations, using a standardized form, submitted as assignments in myCourses at the end of the internship .
+Final Presentation Peer Feedback The student must submit feedback for each of their peers' final presentations, using a standardized form, submitted as assignments in my Courses at the end of the internship before the submission deadline shown in my Courses.
 See Course Phases / Schedule section below for the timeline.
 Competency Improvement Plan (CIP) The Field Supervisor and/or Course Instructor completes this form when there are concerns about student performance, including but not limited to, pedagogical weaknesses, poor punctuality/reliability, not responding well to feedback/suggestions, not following rules/policies, not adhering to dress/grooming regulations, etc. A student may also request a CIP be issued by submitting a written request to the Course Instructor.
 This allows students to lodge complaints regarding their internship.
 When a CIP is issued, the student will be asked to meet with the Field Supervisor and/or Course Instructor to discuss the issue(s) and the appropriate way forward, including a date for demonstrated improvement; all parties sign the CIP.
 A CIP carries a follow-up component in which all parties meet again on the specified date to determine if the issue(s) is (are) resolved or if the CIP requires an extension/further action.
 If CIPs remain unresolved beyond the initial designated follow-up date, or if multiple CIPs are outstanding, this will be reflected in grading, or, in extenuating circumstances, may lead to dismissal (see Early Dismissal section below).